-So, how does a toilet auger work to unclog your toilet?
+So, how to use a toilet auger to unclog your toilet?

 Let’s find out how to unclog your toilet!

 What is a Toiler Auger?
 How to Use a Toilet Auger?

 What is a toilet auger?
 Also called a closet auger, it’s a tool used to specifically unclog toilets.
 Augers are the best thing to unclog a toilet.

 Toilet augers are built as a long vinyl tube with a handle on one end and a long metal cord or cable inside, usually 3 to 6 feet long.
 They are built using heavy duty steel construction.
 The cable or cord is wider than a drain auger so that it can spin inside and cover the whole diameter of your drain.